kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 You can then run the generated cells to recreate how the node would run in your pipeline.
 You can use this to explore your node's inputs, behaviour, and outputs in isolation, or for [debugging](#debugging-a-kedro-project-within-a-notebook).

-#### `%run_viz` line magic
+### `%run_viz` line magic

 ``` {note}
 If you have not yet installed [Kedro-Viz](https://github.com/kedro-org/kedro-viz) for the project, run `pip install kedro-viz` in your terminal from within the project directory.
 ```

-You can display an interactive visualisation of your pipeline directly in your notebook using the `run-viz` [line magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html) from within a cell:
+You can display an interactive visualisation of your pipeline directly in your notebook using the `%run_viz` line magic from within a cell:

 ```python
 %run_viz